swiedenfeld/swiedenfeld/README.md

 ### Hi there 👋

-My name is Sascha.
-I am a programmer located in Germany.
-My language of choice Java, in which I have 10+ years experience building mostly network-related applications in enterprises.
+I am a Software Engineer located near Düsseldorf, Germany.
+For more than ten years, I have helped clients build enterprise-grade, distributed systems that operate at scale.

+Being an early millenial, computers and information technology fascinate me ever since I first typed BASIC programs from magazines into a Commodore C64.
+When internet/WWW emerged in the 1990s, web technologies immediately attracted my interest and I began writing software for the web.
+Meanwhile, I am a graduated computer scientist and work as a senior consultant.

+I am looking forward to connect with you, especially if you work with anything Java and/or cloud providers (AWS, Azure).

-- 🔭 I’m currently working on client projects, which I unfortunately cannot share publicly
+- 🔭 I’m currently working on client projects, which I cannot share publicly
-- 🌱 I’m currently learning a little Kotlin
+- 🌱 I’m currently learning Kotlin and Python
-- 👯 I’m looking to collaborate on Open Source projects.
-Just ask and let's find out what I can do.
+- 👯 I’m looking to contribute to Open Source projects
-- 💬 Ask me about consulting :) ... or anything Spring Boot related.
-If I don't know the answer, I'm eager to find out!
+- 💬 Ask me about consulting ... or anything related to Java, Spring Boot, Kafka, AWS ..
 - 📫 How to reach me: [@saschagram](https://twitter.com/saschagram) on twitter
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: There's no fun in Germany